About Us Solutions Business Type Contacts Support

 • Australia: Credit - 0.88%; Debit - 0.22% or 0.165 AUD

-In the US and EEA, fee caps only apply to consumer cards, while in Mexico, they mainly depend on the industry and sometimes are negotiable.
+In the US and EEA, fee caps only apply to consumer cards.
+In comparison, in Mexico, they mainly depend on the industry and may sometimes be negotiable.

 Interchange fees for consumer cards in all EEA regions are capped, making it a place of choice for many businesses to set up an entity dealing with cross-border transactions.
 The regionality fee caps are as follows: